-- 6.5.
-While a financial institution may use numerous systems to achieve its business objectives, there is likely to be a small number of systems that are essential to the core functions of the financial institution.
-Such systems are typically considered "critical" as any disruption to these systems would result in significant operational failure and/or financial losses.
-A financial institution should apply strict requirements for confidentiality, integrity, and availability on such systems, and require a comprehensive security approach to protect them from risk events. - 6.6.
-A financial institution should establish a criterion for what constitutes a critical system and an appropriate methodology to classify its systems.
-In building the criteria and methodology, a financial institution may take the following factors into consideration.
+6.1.5 While a financial institution may use numerous systems to achieve its business objectives, there is likely to be a small number of systems that are essential to the core functions of the financial institution.
+Such systems are typically considered 'critical' as any disruption to these systems would result in significant operational failure and/or financial losses.
+A financial institution should apply strict requirements for confidentiality, integrity, and availability on such systems, and require a comprehensive security approach to protect them from risk events.

-- 6.6.1.
-The business function supported by the system. - 6.6.2.
-The level of risk posed to the financial institution if the system were to fail or be compromised.
-This approach involves identifying the value of the data handled by the system, potential threats and vulnerabilities, and assessing the impact and likelihood of those threats. - 6.6.3.
-The extent to which the system is depended upon by other systems.
+- 6.1.6 A financial institution should establish a criterion for what constitutes a critical system and an appropriate methodology to classify its systems.
+In building the criteria and methodology, a financial institution may take the following factors into consideration. - 6.1.6.a The business function supported by the system. - 6.1.6.b The level of risk posed to the financial institution if the system were to fail or be compromised.
+This approach involves identifying the value of the data handled by the system, potential threats and vulnerabilities, and assessing the impact and likelihood of those threats. - 6.1.6.c The extent to which the system is depended upon by other systems.